Braid: Food

+Challah is a braided type of bread in Jewish cuisine.

 Metaphors

 Braids are often used figuratively to represent interweaving or combination, such as in, "He braided many different ideas into a new whole."

 In some river and stream systems, small streams join and redivide in many places.
 Such stream systems are said to be braided.
 These are often found in alluvial fans at the outlet of canyons.
 This is a result of heavy sediment deposition at high flows followed by re-erosion at low flows.